Sustainable Project Management Explained

 6. Economic Prosperity

-To learn more about the details of these philosophies and what PRiSM looks like in action make sure to check out our post on the PRiSM methodology.
+To learn more about the details of PRiSM, and what it looks like in action, check out our post on the PRiSM methodology.

 P5 Standards by Green Project Management

-Green Project Management is a global organisation that creates formal certifications for sustainable project management and teaches both PRiSM and how to properly utilize the P5 standards.
-The P5 standards are meant to identify the potential impacts of project management activities on sustainability, both positive and negative, and present them in a way that supports informed decision making and effective resource allocation.
+Green Project Management is a global organisation that creates formal certifications for sustainable project management.
+It teaches both PRiSM, and how to properly utilise the P5 standards.
+The P5 standards intend to identify the impacts of project management activities on sustainability.
+From these impacts, the P5 standards encourage project managers to conduct informed decision-making and effective resource allocation.

-It expands on the traditional 3Ps of the triple bottom line to include People, Planet, Prosperity (Profit), Product and Processes.
+It expands on the traditional 3Ps of the triple bottom line to include People, Planet, Prosperity (Profit), Product, and Processes.
 The expansion into product impacts looks specifically at the impacts throughout the product’s lifespan and servicing activities.
 For processes, the framework aims to analyse the effectiveness, efficiency and fairness of processes upon the original 3Ps.
-These 5Ps are then further broken down into activities and their impacts are measured across the board as shown in the image below.
+These 5Ps are then further broken down into activities, and their impacts are measured across the board.
+Check out the image below to see the visuals of this:

 Get started on your sustainability journey!

-It’s becoming clearer than ever that sustainable project management is the future, don’t miss out!
-We want to help you get there as well prepared as possible, so make sure to check out our blog on How to become a certified sustainable project manager to get you started on the journey.
-To read more quality content on sustainable project management and the project management world in general, make sure to check out our blog!
+We want to help you to develop your sustainable project management strategies.
+Check out our blog on becoming a certified sustainable project manager to get you started on the journey.
+To read more quality content on sustainable project management and the project management world in general, make sure to check out our Complete Guide to Project Management Sustainability.